MultiDarkZen/An-Oculus-Quest-Guide/README.md

 # An-Oculus-Quest-Guide
-This is a simple to easy follow guide on how to use ALVR and install ADB
----Oculus Quest Guide---

 How to Install ADB: Download ADB platform TOOLS and put it in Windows (C:), enable developer mode on your Oculus Quest device via the Oculus app on your phone

 How to Sideload APK/GAMES using ADB + windows Power shell Window:Press Shift+Right Click inside of the window of